All Episodes

 That was all CNN being wrong.

-I was all CNN calling anybody that saw this, and again, our sources were very different that in fact it all had happened.
+And again, our sources were very different that in fact it all had happened.

 And we were the earliest to tell you that it had happened.

-Remember, we had Sarah Carter, we had uh John Solomon on this program.
+We had John Solomon on this program.

-So what's very clear here is that, yeah, the Obama administration, you know, why was Samantha Powers unmasking hundreds of people, mostly Trump people?
+So, what's very clear here is that, yeah, the Obama administration, you know, why was Samantha Powers unmasking hundreds of people, mostly Trump people?

 And Susan Rice, why was she involved in it?